 Shark Diving on South Bimini

-Many tourists head for Bimini for Shark Diving, especially in South Bimini there are popular scuba centers (and a shark research center) to go dive for the great hammerhead.
-Whatever your plans are: If you want to reach south Bimini after your ferry arrival do the following:
+Many tourists head for Bimini for Shark Diving, especially in South Bimini.
+There are popular scuba centers (and a shark research center) to dive for the great hammerhead.
+Whatever your plans are, If you want to reach south Bimini after your ferry arrival, do the following:

-- Walk 25 minutes South towards the Bimini Ferry Stop, you can't miss it.
-Or even better: you can also rent a bike at Eclipse Rentals Bimini and then take the Bike on the Ferry towards South Bimini, this is possible!
-And on the South Island, the bike is the best way of transportation.
+- Walk 25 minutes South towards the Bimini Ferry Stop, and you can't miss it.
+Or even better: you can rent a bike at Eclipse Rentals Bimini and then take the Bike on the Ferry towards South Bimini.
+This is possible!
+And on the South Island, the bicycle is the best way of transportation.
 With the bike, this is only 5 minutes.

 The Ferry you'll be using

-You'll be traveling with the Jaume II, which is a fast ferry built in Australia by the company Incat in 1996[1]Wikipedia: HSC Jaume II, famous for the many fast Catamaran ferries.
+You'll be traveling with the Jaume II, a fast ferry built in Australia by Incat in 1996[1]Wikipedia: HSC Jaume II, famous for the many fast Catamaran ferries.
 On board, you'll find a Coffee Shop and a Gift Shop.
-It's not a very luxurious ferry but this one will get you to your destination fast.
+It's not a very luxurious ferry, but this one will get you to your destination fast.
+In all our experiences, ‘seasickness is rare on this route.
+If you are scared of it, be sure to read our seasickness guide.

 Alternative Routes

-There are no real alternatives because this island is really secluded from the other Bahamas.
-From Fort Lauderdale, you can also leave towards Grand Bahama however this is only an alternative to the complete trip as you won't be visiting the same locations.
+There are no real alternatives because this island is secluded from the other Bahamas.
+From Fort Lauderdale, you can also leave towards Grand Bahama.
+However, this is only an alternative to the complete trip as this is a completely different destination.

 - All ferries to the Bahamas